 May Cactus Blooms

-Here are cholla cactus blooms in May, in Prescott, Arizona.Continue to 18 of 48 below.
+Cholla cactus blooms appear in May in Prescott, Arizona, about 100 miles north of Phoenix.Continue to 18 of 48 below.

 22 of 48

-This picture of a blooming cactus flower was taken in Tucson, Arizona.Continue to 23 of 48 below.
+This beautiful blooming cactus flower photographed in Tucson, Arizona, is about 100 miles southeast of Phoenix.Continue to 23 of 48 below.

 25 of 48